Tarski monster group

-In the area of modern algebra known as group theory, a Tarski monster group, named for Alfred Tarski, is an infinite group G, such that every proper subgroup H of G, other than the identity subgroup, is a cyclic group of order a fixed prime number p.
+In the area of modern algebra known as group theory, a Tarski monster group, named for Alfred Tarski, is an infinite group such that every proper subgroup, other than the identity subgroup, is a cyclic group of order a fixed prime number p.
 A Tarski monster group is necessarily simple.
 It was shown by Alexander Yu.
 Olshanskii in 1979 that Tarski groups exist, and that there is a Tarski p-group for every prime p > 1075.
 They are a source of counterexamples to conjectures in group theory, most importantly to Burnside's problem and the von Neumann conjecture.